By Atonement Licensing Advisory

 After the exit: support strategy

 Certification ends the ULA, but it does not end your relationship with Oracle support.
 The certified base sets your annual support bill, and that bill is the single largest recurring Oracle cost most buyers carry after exit.
-Plan it as deliberately as you planned the count.
+Support runs at roughly 22 percent of net license fees per year, which is another reason to certify the number you genuinely need rather than the largest number you can justify.

 Key takeaways